HL7/davinci-dtr/input/pagecontent/specification.md

 ### CQL
 Clinical Quality Language (CQL) is used to query the Electronic Health Record (EHR) FHIR server to pre-populate the DTR Questionnaire.

 As part of the SDC Questionnaires that define the information payers require to be captured, CQL is used to support automatic population of answers from existing EHR data and, occasionally, to enforce complex logic around what questions should be displayed.
 For example, whether answers are required, what answers should be enabled, etc.  This CQL may query for patient observations, conditions, or other discrete information within the EHR to use as part of the population process or logic.
-The SDC specification provides guidance about how CQL expressions can be used for different purposes, as well as how information gathered by CQL in one portion of the Questionnaire can be made available in other portions of the Questionnaire.
+The SDC specification provides guidance about how [CQL expressions](http://build.fhir.org/ig/HL7/sdc/expressions.html#using-expressions) can be used for different purposes, as well as how information gathered by CQL in one portion of the Questionnaire can be made available in other portions of the Questionnaire.

 One of the core purposes of this specification is to automate the retrieval of documentation required by the payer in a manner that reduces provider burden.
 Authors of DTR questionnaires **SHOULD** include CQL to auto-populate the questionnaire as much as possible.
 Due to differences in workflows or information systems, clinical information may be represented in different FHIR resources or with different codes or code systems.
 Therefore, payer CQL may have to examine different resources or use value sets to find patient information.
 It is preferable to have more extensive CQL or value sets than require a user to input values that the rules were unable to find.

-In general CQL **SHALL** be used when pre-populating anything exposed in the FHIR based patient data access API (The 21st Century Cures Act API).
+In general CQL **SHALL** be used when pre-populating anything exposed in the FHIR based patient data access API ([The 21st Century Cures Act API](https://www.congress.gov/bill/114th-congress/house-bill/34/text?q=%7B%22search%22%3A%5B%22HR+34%22%5D%7D&r=1)).

 #### Guidance on Structure of CQL Logic
 Like many other programming languages, CQL allows for statements to be nested within conditional logic.
 This creates instances where some statements may not be executed due to a prior condition being met.
 This behavior should be used intentionally by payers creating CQL.
 This implementation guide does not support authorization logic in the CQL.

-Data retrieval is highly dependent on the *enableWhen* attribute/element:
+Data retrieval is highly dependent on the `enableWhen`` attribute/element:

-1. Questionnaires **SHOULD** be designed with appropriate use of *enableWhen* such that questions are only displayed when needed.
+1. Questionnaires **SHOULD** be designed with appropriate use of `enableWhen`*` such that questions are only displayed when needed.

 2. CQL logic should be partitioned to be specific to groups/questions/etc. when doing so will allow it to be more efficient - though consideration should also be given to whether performing significant data gathering at the outset (even if the data is unneeded) will produce a more positive experience than intermittent data retrieval 'on demand', when such retrieval may introduce user-interface delays.

 This pattern of logic structure is referred to by several names, including *eager quitting*, *early return* or, *short circuiting*.
 The goal is to avoid the execution of statements if they will not be relevant given other information available to the logic.
 This is done to streamline workflow and allow the user to focus on relevant input fields.

 As an example, a payer may have a set of rules or specific information that must be gathered on a patient only if they have diabetes.
 This information may be gathered through a series of CQL statements.
-When constructing this CQL for DTR, these statements should be nested in conditionals to first check if the patient has diabetes before checking for information dependent on that condition.
+When constructing this CQL for DTR, these statements **SHOULD** be nested in conditionals to first check if the patient has diabetes before checking for information dependent on that condition.

 <p markdown="1" class="notebox">
  <b><span style="color:maroon;">NOTE:</span></b>&nbsp;&nbsp;Implementers could use <a href="specification.html#sdc-adaptive-forms">Adaptive Forms</a> to minimize the need for any CQL that provides conditional informational retrieval.